hazelcast/hazelcast-reference-manual/src/Map-Eviction.md

 Let's describe each element:

-- `time-to-live`.
+- `time-to-live-seconds`.
 Maximum time in seconds for each entry to stay in the map.
 If it is not 0, entries that are older than this time and not updated for this time are evicted automatically.
 Valid values are integers between 0 and `Integer.MAX VALUE`.
 Default value is 0, which means infinite.
 If it is not 0, entries are evicted regardless of the set `eviction-policy`.
 - `max-idle-seconds`.
 Maximum time in seconds for each entry to stay idle in the map.
 Entries that are idle for more than this time are evicted automatically.
 An entry is idle if no `get`, `put`, `EntryProcessor.process` or `containsKey` is called.
 Valid values are integers between 0 and `Integer.MAX VALUE`.
 Default value is 0, which means infinite.
 - `eviction-policy`.
 Valid values are described below.
 	- NONE: Default policy.
 If set, no items will be evicted and the property `max-size` will be ignored.
 You still can combine it with `time-to-live-seconds` and `max-idle-seconds`.